island-lang/island-lang.github.io/README.md

 # Misc. topics

-## Lists and streams as indices for array slicing
+## Lists and streams as array indices

-A list can be sliced using secondary list to specify the indices to copy:
+A list can be sliced using secondary list to specify an ordered subset of indices to be read from a list:
 ```isl
 let nums = [10, 20, 30, 40, 50, 60, 70, 80, 90]
 let indexes = [5, 3, 7]
 let result = nums[indexes] // result = [50, 30, 70]
 ```

-In general, the same effect can be achieved using any stream of integers:
+More generally, the same effect can be achieved using any stream of integers:
 ```isl
 let nums = [10, 20, 30, 40, 50, 60, 70, 80, 90]
 let indexStream = (for i in 9..1 where i % 3 == 0) => i